-No. Activists don't need another organization.
-What's missing in activism is cohesion, unity and shared purpose.
+No. Activism doesn't need another organization.
+What's missing in activism is cohesion, unity.
+Activism needs to understand where the shared purpose is and how to convey that knowledge to help all humans see where the shared purpose is.
 Activists are overwhelmed, divided, pulled in thousands of directions.
-Repeace can be framed as a campaign of responsibility and self empowerment that pulls activists away from the danger of street protests, and organizes their voices not as petitions, not as a vote, but as 3 commitments/pledges.
-Such commitments appear to be obvious and universally accepted by all activists, but the establishment clearly ignores them.
+Repeace is defined as a campaign of responsibility and self empowerment that pulls activists away from the danger of street protests, and organizes their voices not as grievances, complaints, petitions, not as a vote, but behind 3 commitments.
+Such commitments may appear to be obvious, already universally accepted by all activists.
+However, the establishment clearly ignores them.

 1. I will support businesses that focus on sustainable, local products and services, not on buying influence.

 2. I will support politicians who are accountable to me, not to corporations.